The Angel Hotel, Monmouth

 The Angel Hotel, Church Street, Monmouth, Monmouthshire, south-east Wales is a Grade II listed building.
 The building was in use as an inn in 1700 and closed in 1985, the longest period of continuous history of any public house in Monmouth.
 The building is of three storeys, with a roof of Welsh slate and a wooden Doric doorcase.
 During the late nineteenth century, the hotel was the headquarters of the Monmouth Branch of the Cyclists Touring Club.
-It is now a furniture shop, and one of 24 buildings on the Monmouth Heritage Trail.
+It is one of 24 buildings on the Monmouth Heritage Trail and is now the headquarters of international charity Bees for Development.